 Though the body converts ALA into EPA and DHA, conversion rates are low (5-10% for EPA and 2-5% for DHA) (7, 8).
 Studies show that vegetarians and vegans have up to 50% lower blood and tissue levels of EPA and DHA than omnivores (9).

-The VITAL study found that while omega-3 supplements didn’t reduce overall cardiovascular events, vegans might benefit, especially in lowering the risk of heart attacks (10).
+The VITAL study found that while omega-3 supplements didn't reduce overall cardiovascular events, vegans might benefit, especially in lowering the risk of heart attacks (10).
 Experts recommend an Omega-3 index of 8-12% for good health (11).
-Since some people’s bodies don’t convert plant-based omega-3s (ALA) to EPA and DHA as well as others, testing your Omega-3 index can help you know how much you need.
+Since some people's bodies don't convert plant-based omega-3s (ALA) to EPA and DHA as well as others, testing your Omega-3 index can help you know how much you need.
 For vegans aiming for an 8% index, a daily dose of 1,000 to 1,500 mg of combined EPA and DHA, in a 50:50 ratio, is typically recommended.
-To absorb it best, take it with a meal, keep it in the fridge, and use it before it expires.
-Check your levels after four months to see if you’re on track.
+To absorb it best, take a triglyceride form with a meal, keep it in the fridge, and use it before it expires.
+Check your levels after four months to see if you're on track.
 Be careful with omega-3 supplements if you have health conditions like bleeding problems or upcoming surgery, and always talk to your doctor first.

 💪🏼 Creatine